 The Four Seasons Hotel is pleased to offer the following special considerations.
 Should Royal Media’s final pick-up be less than 80% of the contracted room block the Hotel reserves the right to renegotiate the Special Considerations.

-Four Complimentary Upgrades to Executive Suites at the Group Rate of $235.00
+Four Complimentary Upgrades to Remodeled Executive Suites at the Group Rate of $235.00

 Up to ten (10) boxes delivered to show management at hotel at no handling charge from hotel.